nhselect/step1-training/content/user-guide/centremanager/07-support/technical-queries/index.md

 * 1st - Checking this user guide and other materials in your [training package](https://nhs-step1-training.netlify.app/)
 * 2nd - Raising a **Support Ticket** with the HEE TEL team within the platform

 #### Raising a **Support Ticket**

-> Only Clinical Centre Managers and Administrators have this functionality in the platform ​
+> Only Clinical Centre Managers and Administrators have this functionality in the platform.
+These roles will need to raise tickets on b​ehalf of their delegates.

 1. Go to **Tracking System** app​lication (in **Switch application**)